 It’s all about the art

 Arts Mosaic Gallery and Mosaic Market are housed in the lovingly restored CPR Historic Centre.
 The building is a beauty on the outside and inside, there’s always something new from the monthly shows featuring area artists.
 Pick up a souvenir of your visit at the Mosaic Market that showcases the one-of-a-kind pieces from local makers.
-The celebration of art continues out of doors with a fence lined with hearts, a kindness rock garden and a flower adorned green goddess just waiting for a selfie.
+The celebration of art continues outdoors with a heart-lined fence, a kindness rock garden, and a flower adorned green goddess just waiting for a selfie.

 Admire the architecture